EivindStensrud/ScandiFish/README.md

 ### Contributors
 The database is a collaborative work between Stensrud E., Töpel M. and Eiler A. as a part of the master thesis of Stensrud.

+Citation: If you use ScandiFish, please cite Stensrud et al. 2021, ScandiFish, a metabarcoding reference database for Scandinavian fish communities.
+Havforskermøtet, Bergen, 23.
+November 2021.
 ###
 ScandiFish is a metabarcoding reference database for the Scandinavian fish community.
 The database is based on the MiFish-U primers, which amplify a hypervariable region of (~170bp) of the mitochondrial 12s rRNA region.